doralhw-org/fullstack-test/README.md

 - Mention any assumptions or limitations in your implementation.
 - Not submitting the project on time will immediately disqualify you as a candidate.
 - Please do not introduce any commits after the submittion time, these will not be taken in consideration.

-## DO NOT: fork this repo, copy this readme nor use the name of the company in your readme.
-We want to avoid other candidates to find and use your work.
+- To avoid other candidates to find and use your work, **DO NOT: fork this repo, use this file content nor the name of the company in your readme.**

 ## Good Luck